yuxiangsun/RTFNet/README.md

 ## Usage

 * Assume you have nvidia docker installed.
-To reproduce our results (please mannully change RTFNet variants in the model code):
+To reproduce our results (please mannully change RTFNet variants in the model code and the weight name in the test code):
 ```
 $ cd ~
 $ git clone https://github.com/yuxiangsun/RTFNet.git